austinwasingerprog/ProgTextAdventure/README.md

 # Flo's Adventure - Progressive Insurance Text Adventure

-A well-architected text adventure game with a Progressive Insurance theme, featuring a clean graph-based room system and powerful debug visualization tools.
+A text adventure game with a Progressive Insurance theme, featuring a node-based room system and debug visualization tools.

-## 🎮 Features

-- **5 Themed Rooms**: Explore Progressive Insurance headquarters
-  - Lobby (starting point)
-  - Claims Processing Department
-  - Name Your Price Tool Lab
-  - Marketing & Advertising Department
-  - Executive Conference Room

-- **Robust Architecture**:
-  - Clean separation of concerns (Room, Graph, Game classes)
-  - Easy-to-debug graph structure
-  - Static generation with simple data configuration
-  - Graph validation to catch broken connections

-- **Debug Visualization**:
-  - ASCII map view with room connections
-  - Interactive HTML Canvas graph with pan and zoom
-  - Detailed room information cards
-  - Visual connection mapping

 ## 🏗️ Architecture